andreidobrinski/produce-in-season/README.md

 - See produce in season this month
 - Show/hide based on fruit/vegetable headers
 - Check items off the list
+- See emoji confetti from the in-season produce

 Data from [Ontario.ca](https://www.ontario.ca/foodland/page/availability-guide)